learn-co-curriculum/hs-cli-cultural-piece/README.md

 ### Enter the matrix

 To install type: brew install cmatrix

 To play type: cmatrix

 ### Get your fortune

 To install: brew install fortune

 To play: fortune

 ### Cowsay

-Step 1: brew install cowsay
+To install: brew install cowsay
-Step 2: cowsay Anything you want the cow to say
+To play: cowsay Anything you want the cow to say

 ### Get your fortune from a cow